Lifestyle

 First impressions

-The service at The Lygon Arms is truly exceptional, with top-tier service beginning before you even step inside.
-A valet service on arrival makes light work of parking the car, with friendly staff on hand to assist with any heavy bags.
+The staff at The Lygon Arms are truly exceptional, with top-tier service beginning before you even step inside.
+Valet parking on arrival makes light work of finding a spot for the car, with friendly staff on hand to assist with any heavy bags.

 You get a real sense of the hotel’s history as soon as you step through the front door.
 With all the rustic charm of an old tavern (think stone walls, wooden beams and flagstone flooring), the entrance opens out into a seating area, complete with cosy nooks, comfortable couches and soft lighting.
 It’s easy to imagine some of the secret conversations that have been had here over a brandy or two by the hotel’s famous guests.
 Good news, then, that the bar is nearby, with staff on hand to make a chosen aperitif.